Valence-Arousal Subspace in LLMs: Circular Emotion Geometry and Multi-Behavioral Control: Comparison Against Individual Emotion Vectors

-On refusal, individual emotion vectors produce per-task shifts comparable to or larger than VA at matched $|\alpha|$.
-On sycophancy, VA dimensions outperform: at $|\alpha| = 0.30$, the strongest individual emotion (disgust) achieves a 10pp reduction, while VA valence achieves 31pp (78\% $\to$ 47\%) and VA arousal achieves 18pp (78\% $\to$ 61\%).
+On refusal, individual emotion vectors produce per-task shifts comparable to or exceeding VA arousal at matched $|\alpha|$ (Table~\ref{tab:emotion_refusal_full}).
+This is expected under the VA framework: each emotion vector is a composition of V and A components, and emotions with strong arousal loading (e.g., \textit{anger}, \textit{disgust}) carry additional valence components that contribute to the total perturbation magnitude.
+On sycophancy, VA dimensions outperform individual emotions more clearly: at $|\alpha| = 0.30$, the strongest individual emotion (\textit{disgust}) achieves an 11$\%$ reduction, while VA valence achieves 31$\%$ ($78\% \to 47\%$) and VA arousal achieves 17$\%$ ($78\% \to 61\%$).
+The key distinction is cross-behavior consistency: individual emotions produce strong effects on one behavior but weaker or inconsistent effects on the other, depending on their particular V/A mixture.